-- Frontline Advanced Melanoma: In frontline advanced melanoma patients who are naïve to anti-PD-1 therapy, we are investigating lifileucel in combination with pembrolizumab in the Phase 3 TILVANCE-301 clinical trial.
-TILVANCE-301 is a randomized Phase 3 clinical trial intended to support registration in advanced frontline melanoma as well as to serve as a confirmatory trial for full approval in post-anti-PD-1 advanced melanoma.

-TILVANCE-301 is expected to enroll approximately 670 patients and features dual primary endpoints of ORR and progression free survival, or PFS, by blinded independent review committee.

-- Non-Small Cell Lung Cancer: In NSCLC, we are investigating LN-145 TIL cell therapy in two clinical trials in NSCLC patient populations with significant unmet need.
-IOV-LUN-202 is a registrational clinical trial of LN-145 in advanced NSCLC patients who have progressed following chemotherapy and anti-PD-1 therapy.
-The IOV-COM-202 trial in solid tumors also includes cohorts of NSCLC patients treated with LN-145 monotherapy and combination therapy. - Gynecological Cancers: We are planning to initiate a clinical trial for lifileucel TIL cell therapy in endometrial cancer to potentially address the unmet need for patients previously treated with anti-PD-1 therapy.
-We also are exploring lifileucel in advanced cervical cancer in the C-145-04 multicenter Phase 2 clinical trial. - Next Generation TIL Cell Therapy: Our first genetically modified, PD-1 inactivated TIL cell therapy, IOV-4001, entered a first-in-human Phase 1/2 clinical trial, IOV-GM1-201, in 2022 in patients with previously treated advanced melanoma and NSCLC.
-IOV-4001 utilizes the gene-editing TALEN® technology, licensed from Cellectis S.A., or Cellectis, to inactivate the gene coding for the programmed cell death protein-1, or PD-1. - Additional Solid Tumor Cancers: Iovance TIL cell therapy has been investigated in additional solid tumor cancers in Iovance- and investigator-sponsored clinical trials.
-LN-145 was evaluated as a monotherapy and in combination with pembrolizumab in the Phase 2 C-145-03 and IOV-COM-202 clinical trials in multiple patient cohorts with metastatic HNSCC.
-Indications studied in investigator sponsored clinical trials supported by Iovance include soft tissue sarcoma, osteosarcoma, pancreatic and colorectal cancer, platinum resistant ovarian cancer, anaplastic thyroid cancer and triple negative breast cancer.
+- Frontline Advanced Melanoma: In patients with frontline advanced melanoma not previously treated with anti-PD-1 therapy, we are investigating lileucel in combination with pembrolizumab in the Phase 3 TILVANCE-301 clinical trial.
+TILVANCE-301 is a global randomized Phase 3 clinical trial intended to support registration in advanced frontline melanoma, as well as to serve as a confirmatory trial for full approval in post-anti-PD-1 advanced melanoma.
+TILVANCE-301 is expected to enroll approximately 670 patients and features dual primary endpoints of ORR and progression free survival, or PFS, by blinded independent review committee. - Non-Small Cell Lung Cancer: In NSCLC, we are investigating lileucel in two clinical trials in NSCLC patient populations with significant unmet need.
+IOV-LUN-202 is a registrational clinical trial of lileucel in advanced NSCLC patients who have progressed following chemotherapy and anti-PD-1 therapy.
+The IOV-COM-202 trial in solid tumors also includes cohorts of NSCLC patients treated with lileucel monotherapy and combination therapy. - Gynecological Cancers: We initiated a clinical trial in the second quarter of 2024 for lileucel in endometrial cancer to potentially address the unmet need for patients previously treated with anti-PD-1 therapy.
+We explored lileucel in advanced cervical cancer in the C-145-04 multicenter Phase 2 clinical trial. - Next Generation TIL Cell Therapy: Our first genetically modified, PD-1 inactivated TIL cell therapy, IOV-4001, is being investigated in a first-in-human Phase 1/2 clinical trial, IOV-GM1-201, in 2022 in patients with previously treated advanced melanoma and NSCLC.
+IOV-4001 utilizes the gene-editing TALEN® technology, licensed from Cellectis S.A., or Cellectis, to inactivate the gene coding for PD-1. - Additional Solid Tumor Cancers: Iovance TIL cell therapy has been investigated in additional solid tumor cancers in Iovance- and investigator-sponsored clinical trials.
+Lileucel was evaluated as a monotherapy and in combination with pembrolizumab in the Phase 2 C-145-03 and IOV-COM-202 clinical trials in multiple cohorts of patients with metastatic HNSCC.
+Indications studied in investigator sponsored clinical trials supported by Iovance include soft tissue sarcoma, osteosarcoma, pancreatic and colorectal cancer, platinum resistant ovarian cancer, anaplastic thyroid cancer, non-melanoma skin cancer, and triple negative breast cancer.